WojciechPrusaczyk/TheDarknessApproaches/README.md

 ## Notes

-This was my **first project in Unity**, built solo in 24 hours.
+This was my **first project in Unity**, built with the team in 24 hours.
 The code is rough in places and the repo contains Unity-generated files that should have been gitignored — I know, I learned that lesson here.
 The project is archived and not actively maintained.